 In June and July, media outlets such as the Financial Times were abuzz with posts about Denmark being “the first to close – first to reopen.”
-Now, Denmark is focused on reopening and reviving its economy.
+It didn’t last.

 As of 27 June, Denmark reopened borders with the EU and Schengen area.
 BUT, only travelers from countries recording fewer than 20 COVID-19 cases per 100,000 inhabitants per week can enter Denmark.
 Here’s the full list as of 24 June, which includes France, Greece, Italy, the Netherlands and Spain.